synic/dockerman/README.md

     do.main(default_container="web")
 ```

-With this setup, you can run commands like `./do manage`, `./do shell`, etc.
+With this setup, you can run tasks like `./do manage`, `./do shell`, etc.

 Running `./do -h` will show output like this:

 ```
-Usage: ./do [command]
+Usage: ./do [task]

-Available commands:
+Available tasks:

   bash                   Bash shell on the web container dbshell                Execute a database shell